perepepeu/encurtador/README.md

 # encurtador
-URL shortener built with Flask and Python.
+URL shortener built with **Flask** and **Python**.
 A simple project to practice and explore programming concepts while building something useful and functional.